zio/zio-process/docs/overview/basics.md

 val command = Command("cat", "file.txt")
 ```

-`command.run` will return a handle to the process as `RIO[Blocking, Process]`.
-Alternatively, instead of flat-mapping
+`command.run` will return a handle to the process as `ZIO[Blocking, CommandError, Process]`.
+Alternatively, instead of
-and calling methods on `Process`, there are convenience methods on `Command` itself for some common operations:
+flat-mapping and calling methods on `Process`, there are convenience methods on `Command` itself for some common operations:

 ## Transforming output

 ### List of lines

-To obtain the output as a list of lines with the type `RIO[Blocking, List[String]]`
+To obtain the output as a list of lines with the type `ZIO[Blocking, CommandError, List[String]]`

 ```scala mdoc:silent
 command.lines